deividAlfa/stm32_soldering_iron_controller/Readme_files/Operation.md

 SHAKE uses a motion sensor present in T12 handles, shake or hold the handle tip up to wake.<br>
 STAND uses the same input, but disconnected from the handle.
 Must be shorted to gnd when the handle is in the stand.<br>
 (Stand mode operation operation: Shorted to gnd = sleep/standby, open = run ).<br>
+  - **Filter**<br>
+Filters the wake input to make it less sensitive, so it doesn't get waken by any little noise or movement.<br>
+This option is disabled in stand mode.<br>
   - **Stand mode**<br>
 Sets the mode that will be applied when the handle is put in the stand (__STANDBY__ or __SLEEP__).<br>
 This option is disabled in shake mode.<br>